 How I feel after finishing that last set and knowing the good that I’m doing to my body is worth every pain to gain.

-My journey has finished; it’s only just begun.
+My journey hasn’t finished; it’s only just begun.
 But it’s always good to reflect and highlight achievements – celebrate yourself and your hard work always, gal!

 What is “clean eating”?
 It’s being 100% mindful of everything you put in your body!